Volunteers Initiative Nepal: Earthquake Relief Project

 VIN has been actively involved in relief work after the 25 April 2015 earthquake.
 VIN distributed immediate relief materials like tents, food & other essentials, organized mobile medical camps, children creative psychological camps and constructed 550 safe transitional houses, 2500+ toilets for the affected families, and 50 classrooms for the affected children to go to school.
-VIN has also built 55 earthquake-resistant homes and 5 per-schools, one women's business center for JitpurPhedi Women Agriculture Cooperative Ltd. and a community learning center (CLC) - NaraTika Community Learning Center for the affected communities.
+VIN has also built 55 earthquake-resistant homes and 5 per-schools for the affected communities.

 Volunteers

 VIN's holistic approach of community development allows the volunteer or intern to be immersed in the local culture.
 Interns and volunteers of various educational and cultural backgrounds can exchange their cultures freely.